-- The original pond has been tranformed into a new wetland area.
+- The original pond has been transformed into a new wetland area.

 - Planting of a new "Wildflower Garden".
 This has recently been augmented by a new sign providing information on the species that can be found in the area.

-- New car park complete with solar lighing.
+- New car park complete with solar lighting.

 - A "Willow Weaving" project alongside the footpath has now created a "Living Willow Tunnel" and a quiet and tranquil seating area alongside the wildflower garden.

 Children's Play Area - the timing of this achieved a major step forward with the recent signing off of the monies from the Redrow development and passing at Cabinet of the required resolution from Preston City Council.
 It is hoped that we are now in the final stages of the planning and implementation of a major refurbishment of this facility.

 Sadly, there is a problem with discarded cans and other litter, particularly around the willow arbour and wildflower area.
 We are dependent on Preston City Council for clearing this litter away.
 Reports of litter can be made to Preston City Council on Tel: 01772 9906471 or email firstname.lastname@example.org

 FOGG is very grateful to the following for their grants and support that have made the projects possible: